 Learn lifelong and life-changing food and cooking skills.
-Gain confidence and inspiration that are personally satisfying.
-Improve your life to a new level of good health, enjoyment and happiness.
+Gain confidence and culinary inspiration that is personally satisfying.

-Sylvia has a rich European family heritage that has been enhanced through travel with professional and personal multi-cultural culinary experiences.
+Sylvia’s journey is unique.
+She has a rich European family heritage enhanced through travel with professional and personal multi-cultural culinary experiences.
+She has extensive hospitality experience.
+Mentored, trained and cooked with well known chefs in Adelaide and overseas.

-Sylvia has lived, worked, travelled and experienced different cultural and culinary influences in the UK, Europe, North Africa, South and North East Asia.
-On their return to Australia, Sylvia became Chef at the highly popular Ruby’s Café in the cosmopolitan East End District of Adelaide.
-Awarded Distinction WSET London Higher Certificate Level 3 (Wines and Spirits) and High Distinction Graduate Certificate of Business Wine Studies from Edith Cowan University (equivalent WSET Level 4 Diploma), Sylvia tutored Wine Studies at Adelaide TAFE and happily imparts her wine knowledge and skills.
-She worked at Diamond Valley Vineyards estate (now Punch) in the Yarra Valley one of Australia’s leading pinot noir producers and has extensive wine assessment, tasting, food and wine matching skills which she shares in her classes.
+She has been awarded Distinction, Higher Certificate Level 3 (Wines and Spirits) through the Wine and Spirit Education Trust London (WSET) and High Distinction, Graduate Certificate of Business Wine Studies from Edith Cowan University (WSET Level 4 Diploma).
+Sylvia tutored Wine Studies at Adelaide TAFE and happily imparts her wine knowledge and skills.
+She worked at Diamond Valley Vineyards Estate (now Punch) in the Yarra Valley one of Australia’s leading Pinot Noir producers.
+She has extensive wine assessment, tasting, food and wine matching skills which she shares in her classes.

-She has been cooking since she was a child and could reach the kitchen bench top preparing handmade pasta, chicken stock, pastry, cakes and breads and European dishes with her grandmother who was first to mentor her in the importance of good food and sharing.
-Sylvia has vast knowledge of food and experience in a broad range of cultures and styles both in Australia and overseas
+She has been cooking since she was a little girl and could reach the kitchen bench top.
+(Photo below: Sylvia on her second birthday.
+Can’t keep her hands off of food!).
+At three years of age, she prepared handmade pasta, chicken stock, pastry, cakes, pizza, breads and delicious European dishes with her grandmother who was the first to mentor her in the importance of good food and sharing.
+Sylvia has a vast knowledge of food and experience in a broad range of cultures and styles both in Australia and overseas

-In 1988 Sylvia was fortunate to be chosen to be part of a small team to participate in “Australian Cuisine”, a unique culinary study of “The development of Australian society from a diverse multicultural background and the consequential influences on Australian cuisine.”
-It was orchestrated by Master Chef Cheong Liew OAM of Neddys and The Grange restaurant Hilton Hotel Adelaide and included cooking with Maggie Beer, Janet Jeffs, Tuomono Wynn and other well-known chefs, cooks and regional producers.
-An extraordinary exploration into food and highly memorable intellectual culinary experience that also incorporated the study and cooking of Cheong Liew’s masterful dishes.
+In 1988 Sylvia was fortunate to be chosen to be part of a small team to participate in Australian Cuisine, a unique culinary study of “The development of Australian society from a diverse multicultural background and the consequential influences on Australian cuisine.”
+It was orchestrated by Master Chef Cheong Liew OAM of Neddy’s and The Grange restaurant Hilton Hotel Adelaide.
+This included cooking with Maggie Beer, Janet Jeffs, Tuomono Wynn and other well-known chefs, cooks and regional producers.
+An extraordinary exploration into food and highly memorable intellectual culinary experience that also incorporated the study and cooking of Chef Cheong Liew’s masterful dishes.

-Australian and overseas work and influences together with all the above, include Terry Owen and Susan Moore of Ruby’s Café, Stephanie Alexander, Cherry Ripe, Vic Cherikoff, Christine Manfield (who worked at Ruby’s Café), Greg Malouf, Larkin Warren of Martha’s Vineyard Restaurant, Chris Chown of Plas Bodegroes, Alastair Little, Ann and Franco Taruschio of The Walnut Tree, Rose Gray and Ruth Rogers of The River Café and many more with whom Sylvia has had the pleasure to work, converse, cook and dine with.
+Australian and overseas work and influences together with all the above, include Terry Owen and Susan Moore of Ruby’s Café, Stephanie Alexander, Cherry Ripe, Vic Cherikoff, Dorinda Hafner, Christine Manfield (who worked at Ruby’s Café), Greg Malouf, Larkin Warren of Martha’s Vineyard Restaurant, Chris Chown of Plas Bodegroes, Alastair Little, Ann and Franco Taruschio of The Walnut Tree, Rose Gray and Ruth Rogers of The River Café and many more with whom Sylvia has had the pleasure to work, converse, cook and dine with.

 “Without food there is no life, therefore the greatest gift you can give someone is good food.“

-Together they share a rich journey of travel, culture, art, music, food and wine, which is central to their life, so much so, they married at Colin and Maggie Beer’s Pheasant Farm restaurant in the Barossa Valley
+Together they share a rich journey of travel, culture, art, music, food and wine, which is central to their life, so much so, they married at Colin and Maggie Beer’s Pheasant Farm restaurant in the Barossa Valley.